ubco-W2022T2-data301/project-group-group25/final_report_group25.md

 Welcome to our project on analyzing the factors affecting insurance pricing.
 The insurance industry is a vital component of the global economy, providing financial protection and risk management solutions to individuals and businesses alike.
 Understanding the factors that affect insurance pricing is important for insurers to make informed pricing decisions, for consumers to make informed purchase decisions, and for policymakers to regulate the industry effectively.
 By analyzing a  insurance pricing dataset, we targeted the impact of changes in law, technology, and consumer preferences on insurance pricing, ultimately contributing to a more transparent and efficient insurance market through our research and visualizations.

+Our team was interested in analyzing this dataset as we were curious what variables influence higher charges, and to what affect.
+We chose this dataset as it was clean, straightforward, relevant, and interesting to analyze.
+This topic is relevant to us and to many others as we will likely purchase life insurance policies throughout our adult lives.

 ---

 ## Exploratory Data Analysis